 CIIS has announced that most courses will be online for the fall 2021 semester, and the administration is still making final determinations on which courses and activities will be held on campus.
 Please check with your individual program for details.
 The Bridge Program Summer Intensive for newly admitted students requires in-person attendance date(s) for those wishing to enter the U.S. on the F-1 visa for fall semester.

-Please also review the CIIS Vaccine Mandate for persons coming to campus.
+Please also review the CIIS Vaccine Requirement for persons coming to campus.
 All new and continuing students should follow the information outlined online.